Deputations guidance FAQs

 We will consider deputations that relate to matters within our responsibility or to the general well-being of the residents of the Scottish Borders.
 Community organisations or groups should be able to show that there is a public interest in the issue they are raising.

 You should put forward your deputation on a standard form.
 This is available in paper format from the Clerk to the Council.
 You can also download the deputations submission form, complete and submit on-line, or print it off and post to the Clerk.

 What must the deputation form include?

 The deputation form should be titled and include a clear statement (no more than 250 words) which covers the main issue.
-Any further information, e.g. about measures already taken or approaches made to other bodies, or which you wish the Committee to consider at the meeting should be included but limited to no more than 4 sides of A4 paper.
+Any further information, for example about measures already taken or approaches made to other bodies, or which you wish the Committee to consider at the meeting should be included but limited to no more than four sides of A4 paper.

 The form should include the name, contact details and signature of the principal representative of the community organisation or group.
 No deputation will be accepted from a political party.

 Can a deputation be heard from a business?

 Unless a deputation is from a recognised Chamber of Commerce or other business grouping, then a petition is the process which should be used by businesses.